andris1177/Conway-s-game-of-life/README.md

 - [ ] Hotkey for play and pause
 - [ ] Add a guii library (optional)
 - [ ] Add pop up menu for on the spot animation/display changes (optional)

+### Known bugs to fix
+- []  Non square maps doesn't fill the entire available space, see example4 for reference